pihlajus/ruuvitag-aws-provisioning/README.md

 # AWS EC2 provisioning for Ruuvitag data
+This setup is meant to be used for Ruuvitag data storage and visualization.
 Project creates AWS infra using Terraform and provisions and configurates EC2 instance with Nginx, Letsencrypt, Influxdb and Grafana using Ansible.
-This setup is meant to be used for Ruuvitag data storage and visualization.
+Instelled operating system is Ubuntu 18.04 and this is also the only tested OS.

 ## Contents
 - [AWS EC2 provisioning for Ruuvitag data](#aws-ec2-provisioning-for-ruuvitag-data)